cucumber/godog/README.md

 We only need a number of **godogs** for now.
 Lets keep it simple.

-Create a file and copy the code into the file - `vim godogs.go`
+Create and copy the code into a new file - `vim godogs.go`
 ``` go
 package main